hmworsham/er-forest-structure/inst/ms/EastRiver_Forest_Structure_Paper_TODO.md

 ### Conclusions
 - LARA (in abstract): In conclusion, return to this point--"Quantifying the drivers of fine-scale heterogeneity... is an essential foundation for understanding how these systems will respond to synoptic environmental change..."--but say what you think your results reaaly say about each of these things.
 How do your results suggest these forests might change given plausible climate change?
 Can differences in height/density/BA be reliably detected using these methods and the error in your estimates?
 What does your analysis say about where in the watershed there may be key conservation values or management opportunities (e.g. for species, carbon, water, etc.).
 [In short, provide more detail on this important argument you briefly raise in abstract]

+### Maybes
+- FIG: Comparison of PC density, original NEON vs discretized waveform
+- FIG: Map with missing flightpath and gap-filled showing density discrepancy
+- TAB: make a table with AIC and/or REML values for each model selection approach (assuming one of the gam selection approaches actually works)

 # DONE